Rshokar/Tare-Ticketing/README.md

-# gross
+# Tare Ticketing
-Gross is a gravel trucking dispatching managements system the organizes billing tickets and expense tickets.
+Tare Ticketing is a gravel trucking dispatching managements system with the goal of automating billing and giving dispatcher better analytics.